Programme

 Short description: This course provides an overview of the role of neuropsychological assessments and interventions in both clinical and research settings.
 It is designed for neurologists, neurophysiologists and other professions working with people with epilepsy.

-• Sallie Baxendale(UK)
+• Sallie Baxendale (United Kingdom)

-• Sarah Wilson, (Australia)
+• Sarah Wilson (Australia)

 Half-day Teaching Course: Syndrome Classification